Create a user Start Page

 - Once your CNAME records are updated, go back to the site you created for the Start Page.

-- Share the site with your domain: Click More actions > Manage site > Share this site, and ensure Anyone at your domain may view this site is selected.
+- Share the site with your domain: Click the gear icon and select Manage site > Share this site.
+Ensure Anyone at your domain may view this site is selected.
 (Don't allow users to edit the site.)

 - Tell your users they can access their new personal Start Page at the web address you specified.